nanobox-io/nanobox-guides/articles/ruby/rails/launch-your-application.md

 ## Now what?
 With a production app launched using nanobox whats next?
 Think about what else your application might need and hopefully the topics below will help you get started with the next steps of your development!

-* Adding additional components
+* Add additional components
 * Pointing your domain
-* Adding SSL/TLS encryption
+* Add SSL/TLS encryption
-* Adding custom environment variables
+* Add custom environment variables
 * [Next Steps](overview.html)
 * [Back to rails overview](overview.html)